xult0a1/UsefulLinks/README.md

 ```
 Notes:
-- The descriptions are mostly quoted from websites
 - Links open in current tab by default
+- Most descriptions are quoted from the websites
 ```

 ###### By [CoderLuka](https://github.com/coderluka),[TomislavPerich](https://github.com/tomislavperich), and friends.